Georgian scripts: Handwriting of Nuskhuri

 The following table shows the stroke direction of each Nuskhuri letter:

 Use of Asomtavruli and Nuskhuri today

 Asomtavruli is used intensively in iconography, murals, and exterior design, especially in stone engravings.
 Georgian linguist Akaki Shanidze made an attempt in the 1950s to introduce Asomtavruli into the Mkhedruli script as capital letters to begin sentences, as in the Latin script, but it did not catch on.
 Asomtavruli and Nuskhuri are officially used by the Georgian Orthodox Church alongside Mkhedruli.
 Patriarch Ilia II of Georgia called on people to use all three Georgian scripts.

 Mkhedruli

-Royal charter of King Bagrat IV of Georgia in Mkhedruli, 11th century.
+Royal charter of King Bagrat IV in Mkhedruli, 11th century.

-Royal charter of King Vakhtang VI of Kartli in Mkhedruli, 1712 AD.
+Royal charter of Queen Tamar of Georgia in Mkhedruli, 1202 AD.

-Royal charter of King Heraclius II of Georgia in Mkhedruli, 1785 AD.
+Royal charter of King Vakhtang VI in Mkhedruli, 1725 AD.

-Mkhedruli (მხედრული; /ka/) is the third and current Georgian script.
+Mkhedruli (მხედრული /ka/) is the third and current Georgian script.
 Mkhedruli, literally meaning "cavalry" or "military", derives from mkhedari (მხედარი) meaning "horseman", "knight", "warrior" and "cavalier".